nxkennedy/shakedown/README.md

     `python shakedown.py <directory_or_file>`

 ### Output
-Findings are displayed in the terminal as well as stored in a csv report titled "shakedown-results.csv"
+Findings are displayed in the terminal as well as stored in a csv report titled "shakedown-findings.csv"

 ![shakedown terminal output](img/shakedown.png)